-The Bank continued to demonstrate its commitment to the highest standards of financial crime risk management in 2021.
-High compliance standards in the banking system continue to be a source of strength and competitive advantage
+The Bank continued to demonstrate its commitment to the highest standards of financial crime risk management in 2022.
+High compliance standards in the banking system continue to be a source of strength and competitive advantage.

-In 2021, the Bank continued to focus on embedding its financial crime risk management control framework, and sustain its capability through ongoing training, oversight and governance.
+In 2022, the Bank continued to focus on embedding its financial crime risk management control framework, and sustain its capability through ongoing training, oversight and governance.
 Additionally, through a program of monitoring and analytics, the Bank sought to proactively identify risks to safeguard both the bank and the financial system.
-We believe that the enforcement of high compliance standards is a competitive advantage, and essential to our success and that of the jurisdiction.
+MeDirect believes that the enforcement of high compliance standards is a competitive advantage, and essential to our success and that of the jurisdiction.
 Anti-Money Laundering, Combatting Financing of Terrorism / Proliferation Financing (AMLCFT) and Sanctions risks

-In 2021, we continued to improve our AML/CFT and sanctions risk management capabilities and to integrate those capabilities into our day-to-day operations:
+In 2022, we continued to improve our AML/CFT and sanctions risk management capabilities and to integrate those capabilities into our day-to-day operations.
+The Bank:

-- We continue investing in the next generation of tools to fight financial crime through the application of appropriate systems and analytics; - We measure the risks by reference to identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our financial crime risk team; - We monitor performance against our financial crime risk appetite statements and metrics, the results of the monitoring and control activities of the second line of defence functions, and the results of internal and external audits and regulatory inspections: - We manage the risks by establishing and communicating appropriate policies and procedures, training employees, including the Board of Directors, and monitoring activity to help ensure their observance; and - We mitigate the risks through effective controls and/or remediation work where required.
+- continues investing in the next generation of tools to fight financial crime through the application of appropriate systems and analytics: - measures the risks by reference to identified metrics, incident assessments, regulatory feedback and the judgement and assessment of our financial crime risk team; - monitors performance against our financial crime risk appetite statements and metrics, the results of the monitoring and control activities of the second line of defence functions, and the results of internal and external audits and regulatory inspections; - manages the risks by establishing and communicating appropriate policies and procedures, training employees, including the Board of Directors, and monitoring activity to help ensure their observance; and - mitigates the risks through effective controls and/or remediation work where required.